Gautam-J/Self-Driving-Car/README.md

 We run test_model.py to test our trained model.
 Game needs to be open and selected after running test_model.py.
 Wait for the countdown, and your car should drive automatically.

+At last, if you wish, you can run check_data.py to see the amount of original training data and the amount of training data you give to the neural network, since a significant amount of data will be lost during balancing (in fact, that is why we balance, to make sure that the game inputs are all even and not one input is more than or less than others).

 Feel free to pull request or make changes according to your convinience.
 You can even tweak the codes such that it runs for any game you like.
 I didn't include my training data and trained model as I want you to use this neural network to play any game that you like.
 I would also suggest you to start with rather simple inputs, than complicated keypresses, as you need to have a lot of training data and balance it such that each and every input has the same number of frames as training data.

 Thanks.